 The i-Rocks K71M RGB Illuminated Mechanical Keyboard Review

 RGB is not a critical feature, but many computer enthusiasts like the style that the lighting adds, especially at night.
-In fact, the K71M RGB capabilities will allow its color scheme or glow to perfectly match your preferences and the style of the rest of your RGB devices.
+The K71M RGB capabilities will allow its color scheme or glow to perfectly match your preferences and the style of the rest of your RGB devices.

 The i-Rocks K71M RGB offers Outemu (blue) mechanical switches, N-Key rollover (NKRO) anti-ghosting function, 8 backlight keys, 15 multimedia keys, and a customizable Smart dial wheel.